RIKEN-RCCS/RiVault/README.md

 RiVault is a security-first AI Inference infrastructure designed for scientific computing and general-purpose applications at RIKEN ([\[1\] Overview Slides](slides/RiVault-Intro-AI4Sci-system.pdf)).
 It provides users with multiple access methods to leverage powerful AI models and capabilities, through a web-based interface, API endpoints, and support for custom agentic systems.

 Note: currently RiVault is only accessible from within RIKEN intranet.
-For [Rikyu](https://github.com/RIKEN-RCCS/Rikyu) (pre-)production, we plan to make it available more broadly.
+For [AI for Science Supercomputer](https://github.com/RIKEN-RCCS/AI-for-Science-Supercomputer) (pre-)production, we plan to make it available more broadly.

 ## System Architecture